401-advanced-javascript-beasleyDOTcom/CAPS/README.md

 # day2 changes
 started fresh today by making three folders with all new files inside, but I carried over a lot of the ideas from yesterday.

+# day3
+Today I implemented Socket.IO
+I experienced a lot of problems that I couldn't make any sense of.
+I kept getting an error
+Error: listen EADDRINUSE: address already in use :::3003 For instance, I passed in (event, string) as arguments to a function and then used it as {event, string} in an object.
+When I changed the name of the argument to payload, and the key/value to payload it threw that error about address already in use and that just doesn't make any sense to me.

+Got help from Tia and Daisy and was able to get this working right but not without a lot of frustration along the way.

+# day4
+Today I added some extra functionality in order to better support scenarios in which the client loses connection with the server.
+For example, if a driver loses connection to the server, we wouldn't want the request for pickup to go unnoticed.
+So we made it so that unless a driver acknowledges receipt of a pickup request it gets added to the queue.
+Whenever a driver connects with the server it makes a request for everything in the queue.